STUDY PERMIT AND IMMIGRATION DOCUMENTS APPLICATION TIPS

 (C) VALID PASSPORT

 Must be valid during the period of your academic program in Canada.
-If it will expire before the end of your studies, start the process to renew six months before the expiry date.
+If it will expire before the end of your studies, we recommend that you start the process to renew six months before the expiry date (note that each country/territory has their own procedures regarding passport renewal).
 If you are a US citizen, you do not currently need to have a passport to enter Canada, but you will be asked to show proof of citizenship.
 As this policy may change, we advise all US citizens to have valid passports.

 (D) OFFICIAL SFU LETTER OF ACCEPTANCE / ADMISSION LETTER